Stuart Whitman: 1951–1957: Early roles and first leads

 In 1956, Whitman continued with the same types of roles, starting with Allan Dwan's Hold Back the Night on July 29, followed by Budd Boetticher's Seven Men from Now on August 4.
-Another acting credit was the Republic Pictures serial called Diane.
+Another acting credit was the Republic Pictures film Diane.

 Starting that year, he began a recurring role as Sgt.
 Walters on the television series Highway Patrol, appearing in a total of sixteen episodes.
 Whitman explained that, at the time, he was working part-time in a slaughterhouse, and when he got the role, he and its star Broderick Crawford got along immediately and became friends.
 From that point on, whenever Whitman was low on cash, he would call Crawford who would gladly invite him to appear in another episode, on the premise that he could drink while Whitman handled most of the dialogue.

 In 1957, Whitman's film roles gradually grew in size with the following films: Gerd Oswald's Crime of Passion, which opened in February, and Reginald Le Borg's War Drums, in April.
 On September 21, Whitman had his first leading role in John H. Auer's Johnny Trouble, produced by John Carroll, who had Whitman under contract for one film a year for seven years; the Los Angeles Times said he "reminds of both Robert Ryan and James Dean."
 In October, he appeared in two releases: Hell Bound and Howard W. Koch's The Girl in Black Stockings.
 On November 30, it was Gordon Douglas' Bombers B-52.

-Early prominent roles came that year in the syndicated military dramas Harbor Command, about the United States Coast Guard, and The Silent Service, based on true stories of the submarine service of the United States Navy.
+Early prominent roles in 1957 were in the syndicated military dramas Harbor Command, about the United States Coast Guard, and The Silent Service, based on true stories of the submarine service of the United States Navy.
 Around that time, Whitman acted in "Until the Man Dies", episode 16 of the first season of Zane Grey Theater.
-Also that year, Whitman acted in an episode of Mr. Adams and Eve.